rerdavies/pipedal/README.md

      outbound access to the Internet, unless an Ethernet cable is connected to the Raspberry Pi.

 If you need access to the internet once the hotspot has been enabled, connect an Ethernet cable to the Raspberry Pi.
+Note that the PiPedal hotspot is NOT configured to forward internet traffic from the Wi-Fi hotspot to the LAN connection, and generally, the Raspberry Pi will not be able to access the internet via devices connected to the Wi-Fi hotspot.
+Consult documentation for hostapd if you want to do this.

 There are a number of other useful settings in the hamburger menu/Settings dialog.
 For example, most USB audio devices route instrument input onto the right channel of the USB audio inputs.
 So you probably want to configure PiPedal to use only the right USB audio input channel.
 You can choose how to bind USB audio input and output channels (stereo, left only, right only) in the settings dialog.
 If you are using a Audio device that has more than two channels, you will be offered a list of channels to choose from instead.

 ## Command Line Configuration of PiPedal

 The pipedalconfig program can be used to modify configuration of PiPedal from a shell command line.
 Run 'pipedalconfig --help' to view available configuration commands, some of which are not avaialbe from the web interface.
 For example, you can change the port number of the Web App HTTP server if you need to, using pipedalconfig.

+Things you can do with pipedalconfig:

+     - Stop, start or restart the PiPedal services.

+     - Choose whether to automatically start PiPedal services on reboot.

+     - Select an alternate web server port.

+     - enable or disable the Wi-Fi hotspot.

+## Changing the web server port.

+If your Pi already has a web server on port 80, you can reconfigure PiPedal to use a different port.
+After installing PiPedal, run the following command on your Raspberry Pi:

+     sudo pipedalconfig --install --port 81

+You can optionally restrict the ports on which PiPedal will respond by providing an explicit IP address.
+For example, to configure PiPedal to only accept connections from the local host:

+     sudo pipedalconfig --install --port 127.0.0.1:80

+To configure PiPedal to only accept connections on the Wi-Fi host access point:

+     sudo pipedalconfig --install --port 172.22.1.1:80

 ## LV2 PLugins

 PiPedal uses standard LV2 audio plugins for effects.
-There are currently a wide variety of available LV2 guitar effect plugins, and among these are a number of LV2 plugin collections that are specifically meant for use as guitar effects.
+There's a huge variety ofo LV2 guitar effect plugins, and plugins collections, many of which are specifically intended for use as guitar effect plugins.

 Foremost among these is the Guitarix plugin collection: https://guitarix.org/.
 You should definitely install Guitarix:

       sudo apt install guitarix-lv2

-The Guitarix amp modelling plugins are on par with the best amp modelling effects anywhere.

-Other highly recommended guitar effect collections:L
+Other highly recommended guitar effect collections:

   sudo apt install zam-plugins    # http://www.zamaudio.com/